nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list persons
 2. ContaX shows a list of persons
-3. User requests to modify a specific person by specifying the corresponding index and parameter flags followed by the new values to change to
+3. User requests to modify a specific person and enters new values
 4. ContaX edits the person accordingly

     Use case ends.